OlivierLej/Coronavirus_CounterMeasures/README.md

 # Coronavirus_CounterMeasures
 A dataset describing coronavirus containment measures taken by governments worldwide

---- Update from 20 April 2020 ---
+--- Update from 3 May 2020 ---

-The dataset goes from 23 January 2020, when China announced the first lockdown measures in Wuhan, to 4 May 2020.
+The dataset goes from 23 January 2020, when China announced the first lockdown measures in Wuhan, to 7 June 2020.
 An interactive map with the same data is available at https://coronavirusmeasures.herokuapp.com/

 Here's the methodology: